nextinterfaces/http4e/README.md

 HTTP4e
 ====

 HTTP4e is an Eclipse HTTP Client plugin simplifying REST and Web Service testing, enabling developer to make HTTP packets directly from Eclipse.
-The packets include requests, responses and the HTTP headers (which contain the cookies and caching information).
-It is a useful tool for HTTP header tampering and hacking.
+The packets include all HTTP requests, responses and the HTTP headers (which contain the cookies and caching information).
+It is a useful tool for HTTP header tampering and hacking, allowing HTTP call generation to a programming language of choice, as well as JMeter load testing.

 ### More information